BE Lyncis is not a Black Hole Binary: Lessons From Gaia and Hipparcos Astrometry: Astrometry of BE Lyncis

 \subsection{\textit{Gaia} DR3 Non-Single Star Catalog}

 BE Lyn is not in the \textit{Gaia} DR3 non-single star catalogs; that is, it did not receive an astrometric binary solution.
 Using \texttt{gaiamock}, we find that BE Lyn would be expected to receive a 7-parameter acceleration solution in DR3 if it harbored a $\gtrsim 17.5\,M_{\odot}$ dormant BH.
-This conclusion remains unchanged even if if additional astrometric scatter due to stellar variability is taken into account (Iorio et al., in prep).
+This conclusion remains unchanged even if additional astrometric scatter due to stellar variability is taken into account \citep{Giuliano26}.